New Order (Nazism): Plans for North America

 In this final battle for world domination, Hitler expected the defeated British to eventually support the Axis forces with its large navy.
 He stated that "England and America will one day have a war with one another, which will be waged with the greatest hatred imaginable.
 One of the two countries will have to disappear." and "I shall no longer be there to see it, but I rejoice on behalf of the German people at the idea that one day we will see England and Germany marching together against America".

 The actual physical conquest of the United States was unlikely, however, and the future disposition of U.S. territories remained cloudy in Hitler's mind.
 He perceived the anticipated battle with that country, at least under his own rule, to be a sort of "battle of the continents"—possibly along the lines of then-contemporary U.S. thought, such as the opening text from the second film in Frank Capra's Why We Fight series, illustrating one U.S. viewpoint of what Hitler could have thought on such matters while viewing the crowds at the 1934 Nuremberg rally—with a Nazi-dominated Old World fighting for global dominance against the New World, in which Germany would attain leadership of the world rather than establish direct control over it.
 Further decisions down the line were left up to future generations of German rulers.

 Canada featured fairly little in Nazi conceptions of the post-war world.
-Because Hitler's political objectives were primarily focused on Eastern Europe before and during the war — in contrast to his own opinions towards the United States from 1928 in his unpublished volume, Zweites Buch—Hitler considered the United States a negligible political factor in the world, while Canada interested him even less.
-He politically grouped the country together with the United States in a U.S.-dominated North America, and considered it equally as "materialistic, racially bastardized, and decadent" as its southern neighbor.
-In 1942, when expressing his fear of an imminent collapse of the British Empire which he preferred to remain intact, Hitler believed that the United States would seize and annex Canada at the first opportunity, and that the Canadians would be quick to welcome such a move.
+Because Hitler's political objectives were primarily focused on Eastern Europe before and during the war—in contrast to his own opinions towards the United States from 1928 in his unpublished volume, Zweites Buch—Hitler considered the United States a negligible political factor in the world, while Canada interested him even less.
+He politically grouped the country together with the United States in a U.S.-dominated North America, and considered it equally as "materialistic, racially bastardised, and decadent" as its southern neighbor.
+In 1942, when expressing his fear of an imminent collapse of the British Empire which he preferred to remain intact, Hitler believed that the United States would seise and annex Canada at the first opportunity, and that the Canadians would be quick to welcome such a move.